NIS 2

-The threat landscape in the network domain in Italy is highly diverse and constantly evolving, with the country emerging as a prime target for cybercriminals.
-The latest 2024 CLUSIT report provides a detailed and updated overview of the various types of attacks shaping the Network Security landscape.
-These attacks span a wide range of vectors, from vulnerabilities in systems—whether previously known or newly discovered—to social engineering attacks, where criminals deceive users through fraudulent communications.
+The threat landscape in the Network domain in Italy is extremely diverse and constantly evolving, with our country reaffirming itself as one of the prime targets for cybercriminals.
+The information contained in the latest CLUSIT 2024 report provides a detailed and up-to-date overview of the different types of attacks that shape the Network Security scene.
+Attacks in this field span a wide range of vectors, from system vulnerabilities—whether already known or newly discovered—to social engineering attacks, where criminals attempt to deceive users through fraudulent communications.

-The report's data highlights two types of attacks favored by cybercriminals for their high impact: malware, malicious software designed to damage or compromise network systems, and DDoS (Distributed Denial of Service) attacks, aimed at rendering online services inaccessible by overwhelming system resources.
+The report's data highlight how cybercriminals favor two particularly harmful types of attacks: malware—malicious software designed to damage or compromise network systems—and DDoS (Distributed Denial of Service) attacks, which aim to make online services inaccessible by overwhelming a system's resources.
 Statistics show that malware and DDoS attacks account for 32.6% and 30.3% of reported incidents, respectively.
-Given this context, attention is focused on these attack types to develop innovative and effective solutions to mitigate damage and improve system resilience.
+In this context, the focus is on these types of attacks to develop innovative and effective solutions to mitigate damage and enhance system resilience.

 SOLUTION